MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

     }
 }
 ```
-If `logicalDepthFactor` has a value greater than 1, the initial number of logical cycles, also called logical depth, is multiplied by this number.
-The additional cycles are considered NOOPs, which increases the algorithm runtime accordingly.
+If `logicalDepthFactor` has a value greater than 1, the initial number of logical cycles, also called *logical depth*, is multiplied by this number.
+The algorithm runtime increases accordingly.
 Note that the scaling factor for the total runtime may be larger, because the required logical error rate increases due to the additional number of cycles.

 As an alternative, you can set a limit on the number of T factory copies using `maxTFactories`.
-This will limit the maximum number of copies and therefore adjust the number of logical cycles accordingly.
+This parameter limits the maximum number of copies and therefore adjust the number of logical cycles accordingly.

 ## Output data